How Much Do Blue Jeans Weigh?

 1. Read the Fabric Label

-Use a kitchen or luggage scale to weigh jeans.
+Use a kitchen or luggage scale to measure denim weights.

 Jeans Type | Typical Weight (lbs) |